-This handy drop-down menu allows you to view Assignments from a certain window in time.
-NoRedInk's default is to show you all Assignments created for that class, but for a leaner gradebook, you might choose to see only this week's or this month's Assignments.
-You can can also pick a custom date range to see only Assignments for the semester or trimester.
+By default you'll see assignments created for that class, but for a leaner gradebook you might choose to see only this week's or this month's assignments.
+You can can also pick a custom date range.

 Using the drop-down featured below, you can download your gradebook to Excel or to a CSV.
 You can then upload it to different programs or analyze scores outside of NoRedInk.

-How can the scores help me understand a student's assignment progress?
+How can scores help me understand a student's assignment progress?

 Note: Planning Diagnostics are graded based on completion, so students will get 100% when they complete it.

 For Practice: Scores represent students' ongoing progress in the assignment.
 Practice assignments are graded based on completion.
 If a student appears with 100%, this means the practice is complete.
 If a practice appears with 50%, this means the student is only halfway through the assignment.
 Click here to learn more about tracking Practice results.

 Once the due date has passed, if a practice assignment has not been started, it will be given a grade of 0.
 This is overwritten if the work is completed after the due date if late work is allowed in the assignment.

 For Writing: A grade will only appear once you've graded the student's writing.
 Once the due date has passed, if a writing assignment is not accepting late work it will be given a grade of 0.

 This is overwritten if the work is completed after the due date if late work is allowed in the assignment.